 Liposuction has been one of the top ten cosmetic surgical procedures for over a decade now.
 How much does liposuction cost in Australia?
 The answer depends on many factors, including the area or the number of areas of the body that need treatment, the surgeon and the surgical facility, to name just a few.

 - Liposuction is sometimes called lipoplasty or suction-assisted lipectomy.
-It is among the top five cosmetic surgical procedures in the world right now.

 The specific method of liposuction that your surgeon uses can also be a factor in determining the cost.
 This article should help you understand the full costs of liposuction in Australia.

 This depends on how many areas on the body are to be treated in one go:

 - One area of the body – Between $3,000 – 5,000 (AUD)

 - Two areas of the body – Between $5,000 – 6,500 (AUD)